cloudmesh-community/hid-sp18-518/project-code/README.md

 Instructions for docker installation

 Create and Start docker container using make command.

-It uses docker compose to launch swagger server and MongoDB server in the same container.
-You will need Docker and Docer Compose installed.
-Instructions to install docker compose can be found at https://docs.docker.com/compose/install/ make docker-start
+        make docker-start

     Test the service using following curl commands